Bubobubobubobubo/Bubobubobubobubo/README.md

 ### Hi 👋

 My name is Raphaël Maurice Forment, I am a musician and live-coder from France (Lyon / Paris).
-I build systems for musical improvisation.
-I am not a natural born programmer but I am willing to deep-dive when I need to and I love programming as a craft practice.
-I am currently doing my PhD at the Jean Monnet University of Saint-Etienne working on live coding.
-I play concerts, I give workshops, I try to articulate code with artistic practice as much as possible.
+I build musical systems for improvisation.
+I am not a natural born programmer (mostly auto-didact) but I am happy to deep-dive when I need to and I love programming as a craft practice.
+I am currently doing my PhD at the Jean Monnet University of Saint-Etienne.
+My work is centered around live coding practices.
+I play concerts, I give workshops, I try to articulate programming with my artistic practice as much as possible.

-- 🔭 I’m currently working on [Sardine](https://sardine.raphaelforment.fr/) and [Topos](https://github.com/Bubobubobubobubo/Topos/), two live coding environments.
+- 🔭 I have worked on [Sardine](https://sardine.raphaelforment.fr/) and [Topos](https://github.com/Bubobubobubobubo/Topos/), two live coding environments.
+Now on maintenance mode only until my PhD is done.
-- 🌱 Learning more about Python, packaging and building robust software, etc.
 - 📫 How to reach me: GitHub Issues or e-mail (easy to find)

 ### Some projects (or future projects)